pergatore/config-manager/README.md

 ### Complete Example: Git Configuration

-Let's create a `.gitconfig` that adapts to each machine:
+Let's create a `.gitconfig` that automatically adapts based on your machine's hostname:

 #### Step 1: Create the Template